ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-04-js-testing.md

   });
 ```

-This first example makes use of Jest library to set what do we expect to see with each set of values.
+This first example makes use of Jest library to set what we expect to see with each set of values.
 The behavior of the function on each case is evaluated and we can set the expected result according
 the params.